The Art and Science of Killer Abandoned Cart Emails

 Personalized + Question: Jessica, aren’t you missing something?

 Keep in mind that personalization here is not limited to the shopper’s name but can also include the particular item abandoned in the cart.
-A message such as, “Can you really zoom without your FlyKnits?” makes a three-way association between the end-goal, the exact product, and the notion that shopper’s life would be better off with that product in it.
+A message such as, “Can you really zoom without your FlyKnits?” makes a three-way association between the end-goal, the exact product, and the notion that a shopper’s life would be better off with that product in it.

 Try our shopping cart abandonment tool and discover use cases to reduce cart abandonments, maximize conversions and drive sales.